Dental Fillings in Carrollwood, FL

 Your Fillings

 Dental fillings require the same care as your natural teeth.
 Maintain excellent oral hygiene by brushing twice daily and flossing once daily to prevent new cavities from forming around or beneath your fillings.
-Regular professional cleanings remove plaque and tartar that accumulate despite good home care, protecting both your natural teeth and existing restorations.
+Regular dental cleanings and exams in Carrollwood remove plaque and tartar that accumulate despite good home care, protecting both your natural teeth and existing restorations.
 Dr. Boe examines your fillings during routine checkups, monitoring for any signs of wear, damage, or decay developing around the filling margins.
+When tooth loss occurs alongside decay, dental bridges in Carrollwood are another option Dr. Boe may discuss to restore a complete smile.

 Avoid habits that can damage fillings such as chewing ice, biting fingernails, or using your teeth to open packages.
 While composite fillings are strong and durable, excessive force can cause them to chip or break.
 If you grind or clench your teeth, particularly during sleep, discuss this with Dr. Boe.
 He may recommend a custom nightguard to protect your teeth and fillings from excessive wear.
 These simple precautions help ensure your fillings provide many years of reliable service.